 Fortunately, getting exercise doesn’t mean spending hours at the gym or pounding on the treadmill.
 Making a few simple changes to your daily routine can help you sneak in more fitness-boosting benefits, give you energy and more.
 And it can help you reach your recommended 150-300 minutes of moderate physical activity per week.

-If your job requires you to sit for hours, or if your New Year’s resolutions include getting more exercise, follow these simple tips to take action and start moving.
+If your job requires you to sit for hours, follow these simple tips to take action and start moving.

 1. Sit on an exercise ball